Facebook X (Twitter) Instagram

 More precisely, the scientists wondered if it might be something systemic about PVAT in itself rather than the vasoactive substances that lead to blood vessel health.

 We did a series of tests with rats to find out.
-They then published their findings in Scientific Reports, the journal Nature.
+They then published their findings in Scientific Reports, a journal in Nature.

 PVAT improves stress relaxation